rocket-pool/old.docs.rocketpool.net/src/guides/node/docker.md

 (the ID of your Pocket App; if you use a Load Balancer, prefix it with lb/)
 ```

-Pocket has generously allowed Rocket Pool node operators use their network for free.
+Pocket has generously allowed Rocket Pool node operators to use their network for free.
 If you leave this blank, you can connect to the Pocket network using Rocket Pool's default project ID.
 If you have your own account with Pocket and would like to use that instead, you can enter it here.